Sam36502/DAM/README.md

 ## Installation
-To install the "Dumb Ass Machina" you must have at least version 1.8.0 of the Java Runtime Environment.
+To install the "Dumb Ass Machina" you must have version 1.8.0 or higher of the Java Runtime Environment.
 Download the latest version of the DAM for your operating system and unzip the Archive.
 The DAM should be run from the console.
 If you run it with the -h or --help option you will see the following help Menu: